Jean-Tinland/vscode-theme-day-shift/README.md

 Launch VS Code Quick Open (⌘+P), paste the following command, and press enter.

-`ext install jean.desaturated`
+`ext install jean.day-shift-theme`

-Or install this theme from the extension panel : search for "_desaturated theme_".
+Or install this theme from the extension panel : search for "_day shift theme_".

 You can find this theme in the Visual Studio Code Marketplace.